One content engine.

 A modern Zettelkasten lives in a text editor.
 The mechanics haven’t changed: one idea, one note, durable links.
 The only thing that’s new is how fast you can search it.

-AutoInk ships where your team already publishes — GitHub, WordPress, Ghost, Notion, Webflow, Framer, or Payload.
-Two-way sync: drafts flow out, analytics flow back.
+AutoInk ships where your team already publishes: GitHub, WordPress, Ghost, Notion, Webflow, Framer, or Payload.
+Connect each stack once and every run lands on the calendar you set.

 # 2026-04-20 07:02 UTC run_0184 project=Inkwell adapter=github $ autoink run --project inkwell --articles 2 → discover: 14 candidates · picked "zettelkasten method explained", "daily notes template markdown" → draft: 2 articles · quality 0.91 / 0.88 · 12.4k + 8.9k tokens → review: auto-approved · quality ≥ 0.80 → publish: github@inkwell-studio/site · branch main ✓ commit f3a29e1 (+2 files, 4,280 insertions) ✓ sitemap.xml updated ✓ IndexNow pinged (bing, yandex) → announce: ✓ inbox event run_ok ✓ slack #content $ run_0184 complete 6m 22s · 184 credits · 2 articles live